karlemilnikka/LearnDash-GDPR-export-bug-fix/README.md

 - 2023-06-01 I told LearnDash that I would have to publish information about the bug before the availability of an official patch if it wasn’t fixed within the 90-day responsible disclosure window.
 - 2023-06-13 I submitted my patched version to LearnDash.
 - 2023-06-20 I published this report along with my patched version.
+- 2023-06-20 LearnDash’s CEO announced that an official patch will roll out the end of the month.